tzaeschke/phtree/README.md

 The disadvantage is that the key and `PhEntry` objects need to be copied if they are needed locally beyond the next call to `nextEntryReuse()`.

 Another way to reduce GC is to reuse the iterators when performing multiple queries.
 This can be done by calling `PhQuery.reset(..)`, which will abort the current query and reset the iterator to the first element that fits the min/max values provided in the `reset(..)` call.
 This can be useful because an iterator consists of more than hundred Java objects.
 In some scenarios this increased overall performance of about 20%.

+### Iterators (PH2)

+In PH2, the iterators support the same interfaces as PH1, however there is less reuse happening.
+The reason is that PH2 does not compress keys internally and stores full entry objects.
+These can be directly returned. **However, care should be taken that returned objects are not modified, because that may invalidate the tree.**

 ### Wrappers